Last Updated on February 23, 2022

 While I may not be privy to the exact science behind the decision, Disney has banned the use of neck gaiters as replacements for masks.
-Researchers have conclude, however, that fleece facial coverings made from a polyester and spandex blend aren’t effective in blocking coronavirus droplets.
+Researchers have concluded, however, those fleece facial coverings made from a polyester and spandex blend aren’t effective in blocking coronavirus droplets.
 And with the majority of neck gaiters being made of this material, Disney had no choice but to disallow the whole product line.

 Consider a small fan

 Simply walking through the grocery store can make me feel a little warm under the mask, and the stores are air-conditioned.
 If you are planning on spending a full day at the parks, we highly recommend a small fan.

 There are several styles of small fans, including those that clip to a shirt or wrap around the neck.
 These are great for consistent relief of the elements and are hands-free.

 We suggest a simple stroller fan for the little ones, as they will need fresh air while napping as well.

 Your lungs are taking in as much humidity from the air around you as they would without a mask so it is very important to stay hydrated.
 This includes using chapstick.

 Efforts should be made to take hydration breaks during regularly scheduled mask relaxation station breaks; stop, pull over and take a drink while remaining stationary.